-The predominant land use within the SCCS will be comprehensive residential development on lots ranging from 0.25 0.12 acre to 1.0 acre in area, with associated open space, with the exception of a portion of Cell D, which shall be highway business use in accordance with the Conrich Area Structure Plan.
+The predominant land use within the SCCS will be comprehensive residential development on lots ranging from 0.26-25 acre to 1.0 acre in area, with associated open space, with the exception of Cell D, which shall be highway business use in accordance with the Conrich Area Structure Plana minimum of 0.05 acre for rowhouse, 0.06 acre for Duplex/Semi Detached, and 0.111 acre for Single Detached, unless otherwise specified in the South Conrich Conceptual Scheme.
 Development within Cell A will include a community recreational facility and local neighbourhood retail uses.
 Minor variations in land use will be subject to Council approval and, where necessary, will be addressed throughamendments to this Conceptual Scheme, the CCCASP, the Municipal Development Plan, and the Land Use Bylaw.